OFS/opae-sdk/plugin/README.md

 plugin.

 The requirements for the Plugin Architecture are as follows:
-* Describe plugin types
+* Describe plugin types.
-* Define the plugin interface
+* Define the plugin interface.
-  This is how plugins register with the OPAE Plugin Manager and includes defining API functions as well as plugin configuration functions
+  This is how plugins register with the OPAE Plugin Manager and includes defining API functions as well as plugin configuration functions.
 * Describe how OPAE API calls are forwarded to an appropriate implementation.
 * Define the C API that applications link to.
 This API will:
-  * Be a superset of the APIs defined in the existing OPAE C API and any other extension APIs
+  * Be a superset of the APIs defined in the existing OPAE C API and any other extension APIs.
-  * Define functions that control how the system is configured and initialized
+  * Define functions that control how the system is configured and initialized.
 * Use as much of the existing OPAE APIs as possible with few modifications to the API.
 * Define a configuration schema that can be used to configure:
-  * What plugins to load
+  * What plugins to load.
-  * Plugin-specific parameters
+  * Plugin-specific parameters.
-  * Policies for how OPAE APIs are enabled and connected at runtime
+  * Policies for how OPAE APIs are enabled and connected at runtime.
-  * Policies for error handling
+  * Policies for error handling.

 While it is possible to use the Plugin Manager to design a framework for pooling of OPAE resources, that is outside of the scope of this document.
-While this document and any samples in this docuemnt may refer to using remote resources, details of how to manage and connect to remote endpoints are also out of scope for the plugin architecture, although proxy or remote resources may be mentioned.
+While this document and any samples in this document may refer to using remote resources, details of how to manage and connect to remote endpoints are also out of scope for the plugin architecture, although proxy or remote resources may be mentioned.